Retina heroRetina hero

 Flashes

-even with eyes closed.
+even with the eyes closed.

 5